dbt-labs/docs.getdbt.com/docs/3-build-your-first-models.md

     </a>
 </div>

-5. Switch back to the BigQuery console and check that you can `select` from this model.
+If you switch back to the BigQuery console you'll be able to `select` from this model.

 ### dbt CLI